cgomesu/rpi-sensecam/README.md

 # rpi-sensecam

 Display the RPi camera on the 8x8 LED matrix of the sense-hat.
+This is a redo of @bennuttall's [astro_cam.py](https://github.com/bennuttall/sense-hat-examples/blob/master/python/astro_cam.py) that uses `picamera2` isntead of the deprecated `picamera` package.
+You'll need a SenseHat as well as a camera module to use this script, of course.

-## installation
+## Installation and usage

 1. Install dependencies: